Prakhar-Jaiswal17/Prakhar-Jaiswal17/README.md

 - 🏫 Newton School of Technology
 - 💡 I enjoy web development, Python, and AI problem solving
 - 🧑‍💻 Always exploring new technologies and frameworks
-- 🌱 Currently learning advanced CSS, CLI, Java, and machine learning basics
+- 🌱 Currently learning DSA in Python and Java, Javascript and machine learning basics

 ---